Cheers to the Best Memories

-Cheers to the Best Memories is a collaboration album by Canadian duo Dvsn and American singer Ty Dolla Sign.
+Cheers to the Best Memories is a collaboration album by the Canadian duo Dvsn and American singer Ty Dolla Sign.
 It was released on August 20, 2021, by OVO Sound and Warner.
-The album includes guest appearances from Mac Miller, YG and Rauw Alejandro.
+The album includes guest appearances from the late Mac Miller, YG, and Rauw Alejandro.

 Singles and promotion

 On June 30, 2021, Dvsn and Ty Dolla Sign announced the collaboration album releasing the first single "I Believed It" featuring Mac Miller.
 On August 18, 2021, they announced the release date and title of the album while releasing the second single "Memories".